CCCpeggy/Reservatio-system/ArchitectureDocument/document.md

 2. Application
    * This package is mainly for the functions and architecture of the system's internal operations, including various controllers, providing the system to obtain data, create new data, send data to Google Calendar, update, disable or enable reservations and other functions.
 3. Domain
-   * Including some room packages, reservation packages, account packages, reservation center packages。
+   * Including some room packages, reservation packages, account packages, reservation center packages.
 4. Persistence
    * Including the specific categories reserved by the system, in our design, only room data can be kept by the database.
 5. Services